-With effect from 1 January 2018 the Group has adopted two new accounting standards: IFRS15 - Revenue from Contracts with Customers, and IFRS9 - Financial Instruments.
+With effect from 1 January 2018, the Group has adopted two new accounting standards: IFRS 15 - Revenue from Contracts with Customers, and IFRS 9 - Financial Instruments.
 The financial comparatives used for prior periods in this report are restated to reflect the impact on the financial results for the Group as if the new standards had been adopted in the prior year.
-The impact of adoption of IFRS15 is that revenues and adjusted EBIT were reduced by £0.7 million in 2017.
-The impact of adoption of IFRS9 is immaterial and no adjustment has been made.
+The impact of adoption of IFRS 15 is that revenues and adjusted EBIT were reduced by £0.7 million in 2017.
+The impact of adoption of IFRS 9 is immaterial and no adjustment has been made.
 Further details are provided in Note 4.

 The post-acquisition results for PeopleFluent are reported in line with LTG's accounting policies.
-The main effect on the reported results for PeopleFluent as previously reported under US GAAP are:
+The main effect on the reported results for PeopleFluent as previously reported under U.S. GAAP are:

-- Restatement of professional services revenue in line with IFRS15; professional fees are recognised as the work is undertaken on a percentage complete basis for fixed-price contracts rather than the accounting policy under US GAAP where they were recognised on completion or delivery of the work to the client, or bundled with the licence subscription and amortised over the licence term.
-This has resulted in approximately \$5.1 million of net revenues being moved to the pre-acquisition period. - Restatement of sales commissions in line with IFRS15 and IFRS3; under IFRS 15 sales commissions on new client wins are amortised over the period of the anticipated client relationship rather than at the point that the sales commission becomes due.
-Under IFRS3 the fair value of deferred sales commission at the time of completion is valued at nil. - Capitalisation of R&D; under US GAAP PeopleFluent did not capitalise R&D. In line with LTG's accounting policy under IAS38, post-acquisition R&D is capitalised as a long-term asset to the extent that such expenditure is expected to generate future economic benefits.
+- Restatement of professional services revenue in line with IFRS 15; professional fees are recognised as the work is undertaken on a percentage complete basis for fixedprice contracts rather than the accounting policy under U.S. GAAP where they were recognised on completion or delivery of the work to the client, or bundled with the licence subscription and amortised over the licence term.
+This has resulted in approximately \$5.1 million of net revenues being moved to the pre-acquisition period. - Restatement of sales commissions in line with IFRS 15 and IFRS 3; under IFRS 15 sales commissions on new client wins are amortised over the period of the anticipated client relationship rather than at the point that the sales commission becomes due.
+Under IFRS 3 the fair value of deferred sales commission at the time of completion is valued at nil.

+Capitalisation of R&D; under U.S. GAAP PeopleFluent did not capitalise R&D. In line with LTG's accounting policy under IAS 38, post-acquisition R&D is capitalised as a long-term asset to the extent that such expenditure is expected to generate future economic benefits.
 As a result, \$1.6 million of PeopleFluent R&D was capitalised in 2018 resulting in an amortisation charge of \$0.2 million.
-It is anticipated that run-rate R&D capitalisation for PeopleFluent in 2019 will be approximately \$4.6 million with amortisation occurring over a period of approximately 3 years.
+It is anticipated that run-rate R&D capitalisation for PeopleFluent in 2019 will be approximately \$4.6 million with amortisation occurring over a period of approximately three years.

-The table below summarises the impact of these accounting adjustments on revenues and adjusted EBIT reported by PeopleFluent over various accounting periods.
+The table opposite summarises the impact of these accounting adjustments on revenues and adjusted EBIT reported by PeopleFluent over various accounting periods.
 The phasing of future accounting adjustments is an estimate based on current run-rate assumptions.